We rarely see film based cameras these days unless in the hands of a photographer intrigued with the old ways, hipsters or those who simply ha…

 29 – Ralph Gibson

 an American art photographer Ralph Gibson is best known for his ability to turn the understated abstract into the dramatic.
-His photographs depict energy and often erotic and intimate images.
+His photographs depict the energy and often erotic, and intimate images.

 30 – Mary Ellen Mark

-An American photographer known for her photojournalism Mary Ellens Marks has achieved worldwide visibility and many awards for her images depicting humanism including many social issues.
+An American photographer, Mary Ellen Mark, is known for her photojournalism and has achieved worldwide visibility and many awards for her images which depict humanism, including many social issues.

 31 – Peter Lindbergh